 Cosmic psych artist Jane Weaver opens The Hexagon Experiment with an exclusive performance in an intimate setting – delving deeper into the science of the stars that have inspired her latest album ‘Modern Kosmology’ and the 2014 critically acclaimed ‘The Silver Globe’.

-Jane will be joined in conversation by space scientists, including Sophie Allan (National Space Academy) and Megan Argo (University of Central Lancashire).
+Before the performance Jane will be joined in conversation by space scientists Sophie Allan (National Space Academy), Megan Argo (University of Central Lancashire) and Sally Cooper (Jodrell Bank Centre for Astrophysics).

 #2: We Are The Robots